syedhamidali/syedhamidali.github.io/_posts/2022-07-23-handling-imd-data.md

   - python
 ---

 Below are the links of the notebooks that will help you to get used to IMD radar, IMD gridded rain data and its comparison with GPM data.
 I am still getting used to develop these kind of web pages, so please bear with me.
-Also, you can reach me via email windcirculation@gmail.com for any suggestions.
+Also, you can reach me via email <a href = "mailto: windcirculation@gmail.com">windcirculation@gmail.com</a> for any suggestions.

 This notebook is about merging IMD radar data!
 ------